How to Build a Marketplace Mobile app [Guide 2019]

 Your main goal as a Startup is to define customers’ pain-points and build a convenient online platform (web, mobile or both) where their needs can be satisfied by many different sellers.

 We think those questions are as much important as the technical side of development.
-That’s why we dedicated a separate paragraph to the strategy points of developing marketplace apps.
+That’s why we dedicated a separate paragraph to the strategic points of developing marketplace apps.
 Let’s dive in!

 If you think that your strategy is already pretty well and you would like to move straight to the technical aspects, click here!